yujunz/gitlab.com-runbooks/howto/alerts_manual.md

 ### Sending to the Slack Pager

-1. Since all alerts sended to slack, you can control only type of alert.
+1. Since all alerts sended to slack, you can control only the type of alert.
 1. All alerts will be shown in `#prometheus-alerts` channel.
 1. Additionally you can send alerts to `#ci`, `#infrastructure` channels.
-This part controlled with the label `channel=ci` and `channel=infrastrcture`.
+This part controlled with the label `channel='ci'` and `channel='infrastructure'`.
 1. Alerts with `severity=critical` are red colored messages with `.title` and link to corresponding runbook and `.description` values from alert.
 1. Alerts with `severity=info` are green colored messages with `.title` and link to corresponding runbook and `.description` values from alert.
 1. When the critical alert is resolved, a green colored message with same title will be placed in channel.
 Prefix will be `[RESOLVED]`.